How to Determine If Your Oregon Building Must Comply with BPS

 Oregon BPS includes several specific exemption categories.
 The most common:

-The list of exemptions is narrow, and the gray area is mostly around mixed-use buildings and industrial process facilities.
+The list of exemptions is narrow, and most building types are captured.
+The gray area is mostly around mixed-use buildings and industrial process facilities.

 Step 4: What Tier Does Your Building Fall Into?

 If you’re covered, the next question is whether you’re Tier 1 (2028 deadline) or Tier 2 (2030 deadline).
-The state assigns tier based on building size and use category, with larger and more energy-intensive buildings typically in Tier 1.
-ODOE has published the tier assignment process.
+ODOE assigns tier based on building size and use category, with larger and more energy-intensive buildings typically in Tier 1.
+Tier 1 buildings are generally over 50,000 sq ft and/or high energy-intensity uses (hospitals, data centers, etc.).
+Tier 2 buildings are generally 35,000-50,000 sq ft or lower energy-intensity uses (offices, retail).

 Common Scenarios and How They’re Handled